scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or keep per-connection state.
 Routers only need to verify MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup, and is widely supported in modern CPUs.
-Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
-Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
+Routers, therefore, do not require expensive and energy-intensive dedicated hardware and can be deployed on off-the-shelf hardware.
+The lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.

 - *Recovery from failures.* SCION hosts usually receive more than one path to a given destination.
 Each host can select (potentially disjoint) backup paths that are available in case of failure.